 - The restless sleep, and more.

 If you are a master resenter you will have at least some of these.

-So the issue here is how not to get stuck and burn out or being over-burdened by resentment?
-How to channel the skill and energy it takes to do resentment into a more helpful way of dealing with people and situations that trigger all of this in us?
+So the issue here is how not to get stuck and burned out or being overburdened by resentment.
+How to channel the skill and energy it takes to do resentment into a more helpful way of dealing with people and situations that trigger all of this in us.

-When I started looking at my pattern, I would pick a situation that made me feel really angry and resentful, and I tried to articulate in my head (you can also say it out loud or write it down), what thoughts and beliefs were going on for me at the time.
-A lot was about THE OTHER person, who triggered my resentment.
+When I started looking at my pattern, I would pick a situation that made me feel really angry and resentful, and I tried to articulate in my head (you can also say it out loud or write it down), what thoughts and beliefs had been going on for me at the time.
+A lot was about the other person, who triggered my resentment.
 This went something like: